 Once the article is accepted, a confirmation mail will be sent to the corresponding author.
 After about 2-4 weeks post acceptance, the author(s) may write at firstname.lastname@example.org in order to know the issue placement.
 A galley proof of the article will be sent to the corresponding author for necessary changes just before the issue is to be published.

 Once the galley proof of the accepted article is ready, it will be then sent to the Corresponding author.
-The environment is similar to MS Word: in addition to editing text, you can also comment on figures/tables and have to answer to the queries provided in the query form that will be sent along with the pdf proof.
+In addition to editing text, you can also comment on figures/tables and must answer the queries provided in the query form that will be sent along with the PDF proof.
 Web-based proofing provides a faster and less error-prone process by allowing you to directly type your corrections, eliminating the potential introduction of errors.

 Please use this proof only for checking the typesetting, editing, completeness and correctness of the text, tables and figures.
 Significant changes to the article as accepted for publication will only be considered at this stage with permission from the Editor.
 It is important to ensure that all corrections are sent back to us in one communication.
 Please check carefully before replying.
 Proofs must be checked carefully within 48 to 72 hours of receipt, as requested in the cover letter accompanying the page proofs.

 The final typeset and edited version of the journal article will be available on journal website under the ‘Online First’ tab.
 Once an Online First article is assigned to its final issue and given its bibliographic data, such as volume, issue, and first page number, the hosting of the article online transitions from the Online First listing to that of the completed issue.

 For the policy on corrections in the article after publication, refer to the Policy page https://www.dsjuog.com/journal/DSJUOG/page/policy

 Reprints of articles can be obtained on special request by paying a nominal amount.
 Please write an e-mail to Tushar Nanda at email@example.com for the same.